TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "5d5a0ca9-1600-456f-e513-d1bf0d573a06",
             "longDescription": "",
-            "shortDescription": "Unable to create HDInsight cluster in a VNET.", "searchTags": "",
+            "shortDescription": "Unable to create an HDInsight cluster in a VNET.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"